drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Adetivity_C2_7_11_3_1.png){: loading=lazy }
 #### Furanyl Example: Non-Additivity

-In the example below the substitution of one furanyl group, improves the biological activities, but the bi-substituted analog is found to be less active.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/furanyl-example-non-additivity-d753ae96'><i class='fa fa-play' aria-hidden='true'></i></button>In the example below the substitution of one furanyl group, improves the biological activities, but the bi-substituted analog is found to be less active.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold